Exit of the Day... to DeSoto County

 #WillisAvenueBridge #TheBronx #Manhattan #Buyabridge #NewYorkCityMarathon #InvestmentBankers #Tolls #MTA

 I-95s, Overpass of State Route 17, in Fredericksburg VA

-In fact, the big lizard on GEICO's Corporate campus is no ordinary lizard but rather a gecko.
-And no doubt you have heard, The GEICO Gecko, that most uncommon of creatures, is uniquely adapted to help people save money on car insurance.
+You are passing a lovely corporate campus.
+The Big Man on campus is in fact a lizard.
+That’s because you are passing the corporate campus of Geico Insurance.
+In fact, the big lizard on GEICO's Corporate campus is the gecko.
+And no doubt you have heard, The GEICO Gecko, the most uncommon of creatures, is uniquely adapted to help people save money on car insurance.

-FAST FACT #2: The cockney lizard has captivated audiences of all ages.
+The cockney lizard has captivated audiences of all ages.
 GEICO is now the second largest writer of private auto insurance in the United States.
 This 40 acre campus is home to several company operations including our favorite, the GEICO auto insurance division.

 But the Gecko is not alone.
 GEICO has launched concurrent ads with equally humorous characters.
-There’s camels yelling "Hump Day!" and silent manatees in T shirts.
+There’s camels yelling "Hump Day!" and silent manatees floating in T shirts.
 There’s even a walrus playing hockey.

 The GEICO Cavemen promote commercials claiming to use their GEICO website is "so easy, even a caveman could do it”.
 Of course the sophisticated cavemen are deeply offended by this stereotype — and well should they be!

 But the biggest threat to the Gecko’s job security came from a pork chop.
 Maxwell, the GEICO "Piggy" gave the Gecko a brief run for his money.
 If you can recall, Maxwell shouts a long "Whee" and appears in both radio and TV commercials.